Our Team

 Patricia Whitlock (Pattie) is the president and owner of Design Specialties, Inc, a woman owned small business located in Connecticut.
 Design Specialties, Inc provides institutional reusable plastic tableware products.
 Pattie has 2 children and 3 grandchildren.
 Pattie played USTA competitive tennis, both women’s and mixed, for many years.
 She continues to enjoy social tennis.

-Leadership Advisory Team
+Leadership Advisory Board

 Erik Patchkofsky